 34 pages with color illustrations by the author.

-Monkey gives them the seeds they need to replenish the forest.
-The girls return to the village, plant seedlings and watch a new forest take shape.
-The rain returns.
-Jackal, Tiger, and Monkey return deeper into the forest.
-In the end, Anjali realizes that when the sun shines, it shines down on humans and tigers together.
+Monkey gives the girls the seeds they need to replenish the forest.
+They return to the village, plant the seeds, and watch a new forest grow.
+Rain returns.
+Jackal, Monkey and Tiger turn to go back into the forest and the children realize that when the sun shines, it shines on us all, humans and tigers alike.
 When it rains, we share the same rain.